6ter

+The name's wordplay represents its positioning as M6's little "sister", and (via the ter suffix) as Groupe M6's third free-to-air entertainment channel (after M6 itself and W9).

 History

-Following the call of applications of the CSA for the launch of six new channels on the DTT, Groupe M6 presented three projects of channels : 6ter, M6 Boutique & Co and Hexa.
+Following the call for applications by the CSA for the launch of six new channels on the DTT, Groupe M6 presented three projects of channels : 6ter, M6 Boutique & Co and Hexa.
 On 27 March the CSA chose 6ter to be part of the 6 new channels to be launched on 12 December 2012 in HDTV (1080i).

-In 2022, the channel would be sold to Altice alongside TFX (owned by TF1 Group).
+In 2022, it was proposed that 6ter be sold to Altice, as part of a merger of Groupe M6 with Groupe TF1 (alongside TF1-owned channel TFX), in an attempt to alleviate competition concerns.
+This merger was abandoned in September 2022, leaving Groupe M6 as owners of the channel.

-Like its sisters M6 and W9, 6ter have a Swiss subfeed, which air in Swiss providers and in free-to-air on satellite.
+Like its sisters M6 and W9, 6ter has a Swiss subfeed, which air in Swiss providers and in free-to-air on satellite.

 Programming

 6ter's programming is family-oriented.
 6ter shows magazines, documentaries, educational programs, along with children programmes, series and movies.

 Until June 2016, 6ter had a weekday children morning block named Trop Toon.
 Since then, a few cartoons have sometimes been broadcast, notably Tintin.